zihao-zheng/qilin-zhang.github.io/_pages/about.md

 Honors and Awards
 ======
+* *2020.* **Academic Rising Star**, the highest academic honor in the Department of CST, THU.
+Only 2 students (including master and Ph.D. students) are awarded each year.
 * *2019.* **China National Scholarship**
 * *2019.* **ACM SIGIR Student Travel Support**
 * *2018.* **Best Paper Honorable Mention**, in AIRS 2018